ninyam/paresordenados_eng/index.md

 	<li>Halfway through the semester, each pair decides on a final project and writes a project description that must be sent to the organizers.
 See examples of projects in <a href="{{ '/resources' | prepend: site.baseurl }}">Resources</a> or in <a href="{{ '/editions' | prepend: site.baseurl }}">Editions</a>.</li>

+	<li>Halfway through the semester, mentees and mentors attend the panel about Latinx/Hispanic mathematicians around the world.</li>

 	<li>At the end of the semester, there is a meeting where all mentees give short presentations about their topics.</li>
 </ol>
 </div>